Upper-Polo/todo_list/README.md

-# todo_list
-To do list console app in Python
+# Upper-Polo To Do List App